codio-templates/ThinkJava2/.guides/content/variables-and-operators-printing-variables.md

 ```

 To output multiple values on the same line, it's common to use several `print` statements followed by `println` at the end.
 But don't forget the `println`!
 On many computers, the output from `print` is stored without being displayed until `println` is run; then the entire line is displayed at once.
 If you omit the `println`, the program might display the stored output at unexpected times or even terminate without displaying anything.

-See the example java code in the left pane.
-To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/ch02/PrintingVars.java java -cp code/ch02/ PrintingVars )